 Abstract (279 out of 250)

-Chemical-specific toxicokinetic (TK) data are to assess public health risks posed by chemicals occuring in commerce and the environment.
+Chemical-specific toxicokinetic (TK) data are used to assess public health risks posed by chemicals occuring in commerce and the environment.
 High throughput TK (HTTK) methods help address data gaps but typically require chemical-specific in vitro measurements.
 As an alternative to measurement, in silico models for HTTK have been developed.
 This evaluation characterizes the accuracy of HTTK approaches based on both in vitro measurement and in silico predictions.
 Six models from a collaborative trial were variously used to estimate intrinsic hepatic clearance (Clint), fraction of chemical unbound in plasma (fup), and/or TK elimination half-life for 88 chemicals with in vivo measured TK data.
 The Clint and fup values were used as inputs in a high throughput physiologically-based TK (PBTK) model to predict plasma concentrations.
 Root mean squared log10 error (RMSLE) was calculated for AUC (time-integrated area under the curve) and Cmax (peak concentration).
 As a point of comparison for HT-PBTK, the in vivo data were also used to estimate empirical one- or two-compartment TK model parameters.
 Early time points, including Cmax, are driven by physicochemical properties and are insensitive to HTTK parameters.
 Cmax could be predicted with RMSLE 0.8-0.9 in contrast to 0.7 for empirical TK models.
 Greater discrimination between models was observed at later time points, which impact AUC and is driven by estimated metabolism and elimination.
 For AUC, empirical TK models had RMSLE 0.5.
 Chemical-specific in vitro data had RMSLE 1.3 and QSPRs ranged from 1.3-1.4.
 A consensus prediction using the maximum Clint predicted across all QSPRs predicted AUC with RMSLE 1.1.
 The consensus predictions outperformed the in vitro measured data for the evaluation chemicals.
 For novel compounds, a consensus QSPR approach may yield reasonable predictions of TK.

 Introduction